-How do you explain a complex idea?
+How do you explain a complex idea — simply and so anyone can understand it?
 While you'll find plenty of existing resources on how to break down complex concepts in a way your audience can understand, it's harder to come by advice about which channel is best for communicating your message in the first place.

 Should you record all your thoughts in a long document that you then distribute and ask everyone to read?
 Put a slide deck together and call a meeting to present it to everyone involved?
 Send a multi-paragraph email with several attachments for review?